 Airport lounge access

-The Venture X card offers unlimited free visits to Capital One Lounges and Priority Pass lounges, but because most flights that I take are direct, my time spent in the airport is usually minimal.
+The Venture X card offers unlimited complimentary access for you and two guests to 1,300+ lounges, including Capital One Lounges and the Partner Lounge Network, but because most flights that I take are direct, my time spent in the airport is usually minimal.
 I have Global Entry membership (see next point), so I no longer stress about arriving at the airport super early, and truthfully, my home airport (Austin, Texas) has such an impressive lineup of food and entertainment that I am not sure I would even spend time in a lounge before my flight anyway.
-In fact, the Austin airport currently doesn’t even have any Capital One, Plaza Premium, or Priority Pass lounges.
-Currently, the only open Capital One Lounge is at Dallas Fort Worth International (DFW).
-Lounges at Dulles International (IAD) and Denver International (DEN) are expected to open sometime in 2022.
+In fact, the Austin airport currently doesn’t even have any Capital One or Partner Lounge Network lounges.
+Currently, the only open Capital One Lounges are at Dallas Fort Worth International (DFW), Dulles International (IAD), and Denver International (DEN).

 Lounge access will certainly be nice for trips with multiple legs, or during an unwelcome layover, but as the possibility of me using a lounge would roll around maybe only once or twice a year, I must consider how valuable this perk actually is for me.

-One cool thing Priority Pass offers though that’s not heavily discussed is airport restaurant and bar dining credits.
+One cool thing Priority Pass (which is part of the Partner Lounge Network) offers though that’s not heavily discussed is airport restaurant and bar dining credits.
 This is something I might benefit from more than a visit to a lounge.
 These credits (usually $28-$30 a person) also extend to guests, so if I am traveling with my husband and we don’t quite have enough time for a lounge visit but want to grab a quick snack and a drink before our connection, with this credit, we’re covered.